$\mathcal{P}^3$: Toward Versatile Embodied Agents

+\begin{itemize} \item \textbf{Debris Cleaning}: Removes all non-functional surface contaminants—both loose solid fragments and adhered liquids or stains.
+Simple removal or wiping restores cleanliness, excluding functional items or safety hazards. \item \textbf{Item Organization}: Involves functional items with a defined purpose or designated location (e.g., clothing, toys, utensils, books) that are misplaced or disorganized.
+These are not debris (non-functional) or contaminants (stains).
+The task is to return items to their intended spots or arrange them in an orderly manner. \item \textbf{Safety Check}: Addresses conditions posing immediate or potential risks of harm (e.g., injury, fire, damage).
+These override other categories if they introduce danger.
+The task is to flag or assess such risks. \item \textbf{Negative Sample}: the room is tidy, and no outstanding task should be proposed. \end{itemize}

+Examples of snapshots of each category in the Active Task Perception Benchmark are shown in Table~\ref{tab:benchmark_demo}.

+The collected snapshots are then processed by QwenVL~\cite{Qwen2.5-VL} and GPT-4o~\cite{gpt4o} through task-specific prompts to generate task proposals and bounding boxes for reference.
+To ensure data quality, we perform a strict manual verification step.
+Three independent human annotators review each snapshot by consulting the VLM-generated task suggestions and reference boxes, then provide their own labels.
+A sample is accepted into the benchmark only if all three annotations are similar, i.e., they agree on the task category (debris cleaning, item organization, safety check, or negative) and describe consistent visual evidence for the decision.
+Samples lacking unanimous agreement are removed from the pool.

+During inference, each tested model receives a general prompt to identify all possible tasks in the given snapshot.
+For evaluation, as the tested models are not trained to align with the linguistic habits of the ground-truth annotations, we utilize \texttt{ChatGPT-4.1-0414}~\cite{gpt3.5} for evaluating open-ended predictions.
+The predictions are given a score of $0$, $0.5$, or $1$ point based on correctness and clarity.

-Results in Table~\ref{tab:exp_benchmark} shows that QwenVL-max~\cite{Qwen2.5-VL} strikes the best balance between positive samples and negative samples, achieving a high overall accuracy of 77.09\%, demonstrating that the model can satisfy the requirements for the perception module well.
-Apart from QwenVL-max, models like Cosmos-Reason1-7B~\cite{cosmos-reason1} and RoboBrain~\cite{robobrain1} show strong performance in proposing positive samples, achieving accuracies of 94.25\% and 89.44\%, respectively.
+Results in Table~\ref{tab:exp_benchmark} show that QwenVL-max~\cite{Qwen2.5-VL} strikes the best balance between positive samples and negative samples, achieving an overall accuracy of 45.85\%, making it the most suitable option for the perception module.
+For positive samples, Cosmos-Reason1-7B~\cite{cosmos-reason1} and QwenVL-max~\cite{Qwen2.5-VL} achieve the highest accuracies of 35.14\% and 33.97\%, respectively.